- New HHS rule allows 364-day plans, with option to renew for up to 36 months.

-Prior to 2017, long-standing federal regulations had limited the duration of short-term health plans to 364 days (though some states had capped duration at six months).
-Short-term plans continue to be exempt from ACA rules, but Obama Administration regulations that took effect in 2017 limited short-term plans to 90 days.
+Prior to 2017, long-standing federal regulations had limited the duration of short-term health plans to 364 days, though some states had capped duration at six months and others had regulations that didn’t allow for short-term plans at all.
+Short-term plans have always been exempt from ACA rules, but Obama Administration regulations that took effect in 2017 limited short-term plans to 90 days.